-This appendix presents estimates which illustrate the sensitivity of the level-financing estimates to changes in selected individual assumptions.
-Although the estimates based on the four alternative sets of assumptions illustrate variations that result from different combinations of assumptions, they do not show variations that result from changes in any single assumption.
-In this sensitivity analysis, alternative II-B is used as the reference point, and one assumption at a time within that alternative is varied.
-Similar variations in the selected assumptions within the other alternatives would result in similar relative variations in the estimates.
+This appendix presents estimates which illustrate the sensitivity of the long-range estimates to changes in selected individual assumptions.
+The estimates based on the four alternative sets of assumptions (see section VI.E) illustrate variations that result from different combinations of assumptions.
+In the sensitivity analysis presented in this appendix, alternative II-B is used as the reference point, and one assumption at a time within that alternative is varied.
+Similar variations in the selected assumptions within the other alternatives would result in similar relative variations in the long-range estimates.